-One of the common themes I see in working with clients–particularly those trying to become more stress resilient–is that they suffer from something I’ll call “schedule congestion.”
+One of the common themes I see in working with clients as a mind-body wellness coach–particularly clients who are trying to become more stress resilient–is that they suffer from something I’ll call “schedule congestion.”
 Do you suffer from schedule congestion?
 Besides feeling generally stressed or overwhelmed, here are 5 ways to know:

 - You move from one appointment / obligation / meeting to another, without space between them (perhaps only that for travel).